- What Is Safety Stock?

 - Add the variance to the average for the final result

-The equation looks like the following: Z × σLT × D avg
+The safety stock equation looks like the following: Z × σLT × D avg

 To break this down further: Z represents the desired service level, while σLT is the standard deviation of lead time, and D avg is the demand average.
-It may sound a little complicated, but it can be done fairly easily with a little help.
+It may sound a little complicated, but you can do it fairly easily with a little help.
 Let’s get started.

 1. Calculating Lead Time

-- Expected time: the expected lead time of a certain product
+- Expected time or the expected lead time of a certain product.

-- Actual time: the actual, real-time it took to replenish the order of a certain product
+- Actual time or the actual, real-time it took to replenish the order of a certain product.

-- Variance: the difference between the actual time and the expected time
+- Variance or the difference between the actual time and the expected time.

 2. Calculating Market Demand

-To calculate demand average, you must begin with a certain time frame.
-This can be a week or two, or a month or beyond.
-The best time frame to work with is how quickly a product is reordered.
-To calculate demand average, then, you have to take the sum of a total sales volume in your time frame and divide it by the number of buying days.
-In a two week period, the number of buying days would be 14.
+To calculate the demand average, you must begin with a certain time frame.
+This can be a week or two, or a month and longer.
+The best time frame to work with is how quickly you can reorder a product.
+To calculate demand average, you need to take the sum of a total sales volume in your time frame and divide it by the number of buying days.
+In a two-week period, the number of buying days would be 14.

 3. Establish Your Desired Service level

 Before you can finally determine safety stock, you must consider Z or the service level.
-To do this correctly, you have to balance inventory cost vs. the cost of a stockout.
+To do this correctly, you have to balance inventory cost versus the cost of a stockout.